 Associated Cancers: Colorectal cancer, among others.

 Clinical Use: CEA levels help in monitoring colorectal cancer treatment response and detecting disease recurrence.
-Elevated CEA levels may also be observed in other cancers, such as lung, breast, and pancreatic cancers.
+Elevated CEA levels may also be observed in other cancers, such as lung cancer, breast cancer, and pancreatic cancer.

 Clinical Use: AFP levels are primarily used for diagnosing and monitoring hepatocellular carcinoma.
 Elevated AFP levels may also be seen in other liver diseases and certain germ cell tumours.